-Bone broth is one of the best sources of collagen, and today it’s a staple in the traditional diets of people all around the world.
+Bone broth is one of the best sources of collagen, and it has long been a staple in the traditional diets of people all around the world.
 Plus, it’s fast becoming recognized as an incredibly healthy superfood.

 Simmering bones and the surrounding joint and connective tissues releases collagen.
-Cooking turns the collagen into a gelatin.
+The cooking process turns the collagen into a gelatin.

-Plus, bone broth contains easily absorbed minerals that support collagen production like calcium, magnesium, phosphorus, silicon, sulfur, and potassium.
+Plus, bone broth contains abundant and easily absorbed minerals that support collagen production like calcium, magnesium, phosphorus, silicon, sulfur, and potassium.

 One of the biggest myths – and consumer rip-offs – may be the use of collagen-enhanced creams, ointments and moisturizers.
 Collagen molecules may be too large to cross your skin barrier into the deeper layers of your skin.

-- Help form elastin and other compounds in your skin to maintain youthful tone and texture, and to reduce the appearance of fine lines*
+- Helps form elastin and other compounds in your skin to maintain youthful tone and texture, and to reduce the appearance of fine lines*

-- Support digestion by increasing stomach acid and attracting and holding liquids, including digestive juices in your gut*
+- Supports digestion by increasing stomach acid and attracting and holding liquids, including digestive juices in your gut*

 - Helps restore and maintain gut health, as well as support your immune function*

-- Support your body’s normal detoxification processes as a precursor amino acid for glutathione*
+- Supports your body’s normal detoxification processes by providing the precursor amino acids for glutathione*

-- Support muscle growth and energy production during exercise by forming creatine along with two other amino acids*
+- Supports muscle growth and energy production during exercise by forming creatine along with two other amino acids*

-- Support the building of DNA and RNA, the genetic building blocks for healthy cells*
+- Supports the building of DNA and RNA, the genetic building blocks for healthy cells*

-- Support your body’s normal healthy inflammatory response*
+- Supports your body’s normal healthy inflammatory response*

-- Promote a feeling of calmness and may even help you sleep*
+- Promotes a feeling of calmness and may even help you sleep*